Delhi orders discontinuation of discounts on MRP of liquor

 The Delhi government's excise department on Monday said it has decided to discontinue discounts, rebates and concessions on maximum retail price (MRP) of liquor in the National Capital Territory of Delhi.

-The Department of Excise, Entertainment and Luxury Tax stated that it has been brought to its attention that as a result of the discounts offered by licenses through their retail vends, there were instances reported of large crowd gathering outside the liquor stores leading to law and order problems and inconvenience to the local population of areas.
+The Department of Excise, Entertainment and Luxury Tax stated that it took the decision after it was brought to its attention that as a result of the discounts offered by licenses through their retail vends, there were instances reported of large crowd gathering outside the liquor stores leading to law and order problems and inconvenience to the local population of areas.

+It added that the COVID-19 situation is not yet over and the danger of COVID-19 still persists."...therefore the huge crowds is likely to aggravate the rise in COVID cases in Delhi," the official order said.

+The department further explained that it was reported that such discounting is leading to unhealthy market practices being deployed purely for short term business gains by some licensees and is leading to distortion of markets.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today